Apply Today

 Eligibility:

-Fall 2023 Scholarship Recipients
+Spring 2024 Scholarship Recipients

 Shalom is a senior at the University of Minnesota (Carlson) studying accounting and finance.
 He is President of the National Association of Black Accountants, and a Senator for Carlson.
 Shalom said that “as a kid, I often found myself starting side hustles to keep cash in my pocket, including selling trading cards, running a convenience store out of my locker, mowing lawns, shoveling sidewalks, and reselling sneakers.
 My dad helped me realize that my hobbies could turn into a career and encouraged me to start learning about personal finance.”
 This experience led to an interest in commercial real estate.
 Shalom is still exploring the different aspects of CRE, but said after graduation he is looking for a position where he can learn more about the industry, save up money, and expand his network.